The Writer's Corner

 “But Santa Claus…”

-real?”
-Myra couldn’t let go of the reason behind the teasing.
+“Because he’s not real?”
+Myra couldn’t let go of the reason

-believe because he’s so mean,” Myra answered and
+“Bobby doesn’t believe because he’s so mean,” Myra answered and

 “Yes, I believe.”

 “You’re just saying that to make me feel better?”
 Myra asked,

 “Yes,” Mark replied.